buchmiller/notes/reading_notes/2021reading.md

 [Friday Facts #366 - The only way to go fast, is to go well!](https://factorio.com/blog/post/fff-366)

 - Taking time to have a good base layer of code and consistently writing tests allows faster development.

+## July

+[[Part 1] The problems with MVPs in legacy replacement](https://www.thoughtworks.com/insights/blog/legacy-modernization/part-1-problems-mvps-legacy-replacement)

+- "Your existing system/process and all the tools, workarounds, and shadow IT that people have put in place to get their job done is the MVP.
+Your main goal now is to learn from it."

+[[Part 2] The problems with MVPs in legacy replacement](https://www.thoughtworks.com/insights/blog/legacy-modernization/part-2-problems-mvps-legacy-replacement)

+- "Given what you generally have is a fully functioning system, anything less than that is likely to be perceived incredibly negatively."
+- "[SPV or 'shortest path to value'] is a way of decomposing the needs of the new system(s) into a roadmap that aims to get valuable ‘chunks’ of functionality into the hands of users as soon as possible and with as minimal an impact on their existing work as possible.
+And then to follow that with the next valuable ‘chunk’ as quickly as possible so that people are reassured that they are not losing functionality overall."